hGayane/node-Api/README.md

 Consisted of two servies `food-ordering-api-reciever` and  `food-ordering-api`.
 Fist one is serparatly consuming messages from RabbitMQ and updating db.
-Second one is publishing messaged to RabbitMQ and returning results from db based on api calls.
+Second one is publishing messages to RabbitMQ and returning results from db based on api calls.

 Need to run both seperately (`npm start`) .